A fleet manager updating a vehicle log book on a tablet.

 What is a Vehicle Log Book?

-The Importance of a Car Maintenance Log Book
+Importance of a Vehicle Log Book

 The maintenance section of the log book is particularly important.
 It records every service, inspection, and repair carried out on the vehicle, including dates, specifics of the work done, and the names of the service providers.
 This log is vital for several reasons: